Dyson V11 Torque Drive, REVIEW

 - Only runs with trigger pressed.
 Shuts off when released

 - Price: This product does have a hefty price tag as you would expect for a highly-popular product like the V11.
 That hasn’t dampened sales so far so I don’t expect it to change anytime soon.

 Do I Believe the Dyson V11 Torque Drive is Worth It?

-When I consider all the time I spend each month cleaning my home, any opportunity to convert those hours into time spent on more productive things its a no-brainer for me.
+When I consider all the time I spend each month cleaning my home, any opportunity to convert those hours into time spent on more productive things makes it a no-brainer for me.